hanleyweng/blog/knol/2014/semester1/dvis/_posts/2014-11-03-data-visualisation-animation-progress-documentation.md

 ---

 Note: Videos on youtube can be adjusted to up to 2x their normal speed which may be appropriate for some of the screen recordings here to overcome the lag within them.
 Most videos are simple links, the more significant videos will be embedded in this post.

+All datasets seen here are available.

 ---